-- First and foremost, earmark 10-14 days of supplement for the period after rain occurs (approximately 100kg DM/cow).
-There will be a lot of pasture decay at this time and you will need something to keep your cows going, allowing pasture to recover.
+- First and foremost earmark 10-14 days of supplement - for the period after rain occurs (approximately 100kg DM/cow) as there will be a lot of pasture decay and you will need something to keep your cows going while allowing pasture to recover.

-- Supplements can increase stock water intakes, so systems must be in place to cope with the increased demand.
-Consider providing water in the yards to reduce the demand on troughs in the paddock after milking
+- Supplements can increase stock water intakes - systems must be in place to cope with the increased demand; consider providing water in the yards to reduce the demand on troughs in the paddock after milking.

-- Remember to include your winter supplement requirements in your planning as well.
-Avoid using these supplements if possible.
-Use them only as a last resort after drying off the entire herd
+- Supplement requirements in your planning - avoid using supplements earmarked for winter; only use these supplements as a last resort after drying off the entire herd.

-- If grazing turnips, make sure you give enough of them to meet cow energy demands and that all animals can feed at once
+- If grazing turnips make sure you to offer enough turnips to meet cow energy demands and ensure all animals can feed at once.

-- Bought in supplements such as Palm Kernel Extract/Tapioca mixes and maize silage are an option.
+- Supplement options - bought in supplements can be an option.
 Seek professional advice before using unfamiliar feed mixes on your stock.

-Supplements can be profitable, providing you apply best practice management and purchase the supplement at the right price.
+Note: Supplements can be profitable providing you apply best practice management and purchase the supplement at the right price.

 Only purchase and feed out supplements if you have:

-- Residuals below 7 clicks or less on the rising plate meter (under 1500 kgDM/ha using
+- residuals below seven clicks or less on the rising plate meter (under 1500 kgDM/ha using the winter formula)

-The immediate milk response is unlikely to fully cover the cost, but if feeding results in maintaining more cows in milk when it does rain the returns can be significant.
+Note: The immediate milk response is unlikely to fully cover the cost, but if feeding results in maintaining more cows in milk when it does rain.

 A profitable return from supplements will depend on:

-- The quality of the supplement – higher energy and protein makes it more affordable
+- quality supplement – higher energy and protein makes it more affordable

-- The ability to store and feed the supplement without high levels of wastage
+- the ability to store and feed the supplement without high wastage levels

-However, not all feeds are the same in how much protein and fat they will produce for the same MS response and there are differences in the amount of supplement required for BCS gain in dry cows.
-The Supplement price calculator takes these factors into account.
+Note: Not all feeds are the same in how much protein and fat they will produce for the same MS response, there are differences in the supplement amount required for BCS gain in dry cows.
+The Supplement Price Calculator takes these factors into account.

-For more information see the Heat stress page.
+For more information see the OAD milking section.